Where can you submit your script / screenplay in the UK? It’s a good question and as a UK script consultant I get asked this a lot.

 - Feature film script report £120

-Before you pay for a script report or coverage, always make sure you know WHO is reading the script and what PROFESIONAL experience they have in the film and TV industry.
-I would be very wary of anonymous readers.
-A partial list of my script writing credits is here on the IMDb
+Before you pay for a script report or coverage, always make sure you know WHO is reading the script and what professional experience they have in the film and TV industry.
+I would be very wary of anonymous readers or script reading farms on an industrial scale.

 Matthew Cooper has been a scriptwriter for hire, UK Script editor and UK script consultant for over 20 years.
 He’s written for most of the UK soaps, including writing award-winning episodes of Emmerdale, EastEnders, Hollyoaks and Family Affairs and has been BAFTA shortlisted and Royal Television Society nominated as a script writer.
 His UK script coverage service, Script reading service and script development service are highly sought after.

 You can find some of his broadcast credits on the IMDb.